Ovotesticular syndrome: Documented cases of fertility

 There are extremely rare cases of fertility in humans with ovotesticular syndrome.

 In 1994, a study on 283 cases found 21 pregnancies from 10 individuals with ovotesticular syndrome, while one allegedly fathered a child.

 As of 2010, there have been at least 11 reported cases of fertility in humans with ovotesticular syndrome in the scientific literature, with one case of a person with XY-predominant (96%) mosaic giving birth.
 All known offspring have been male.
 There has been at least one case of an individual being fertile as a male.

 There is a hypothetical scenario, in which it could be possible for a human to self-fertilize.
 If a human chimera is formed from a male and female zygote fusing into a single embryo, giving an individual functional gonadal tissue of both types, such self-fertilization is feasible.
 Indeed, it is known to occur in non-human species where hermaphroditic animals are common and has been observed in a rabbit.
 However, no such case of functional self-fertilization or "true bi-sexuality" has been documented in humans.

 Society and culture

-Having ovotesticular syndrome of sexual development can make one inadmissible for service in the United States Armed Forces.
+Having ovotesticular syndrome of sexual development can make one inadmissible for service in the United States Armed Forces if undiagnosed and untreated.
+Waivers are possible on a case by case basis.